local-ring/Markov-Models-for-Language/README.md

-# S610 Final Project: Markov Models for Language:
+# S610 Final Project: Markov Models for Language

+by Aolong Li

 We have three files